 The University of Law offer a number of scholarships and bursaries available to help their students to achieve their career ambitions.
 With a fund of over £2 million available, the scholarships offered range from financial contributions to full course fee payments and are awarded based on merit, need or a combination of the two.

-Information about each scholarship and the eligibility criteria can be found on the ULaw scholarships page.
+Information about each scholarship and the eligibility criteria can be found on the University of Law scholarships page.

 Scholarships for University of Sheffield students

-As part of the collaborative partnership between The University of Sheffield and The University of Law, every University of Sheffield student joining a ULaw programme in September 2023 or January 2024 will be eligible to a Sheffield alumni discount of £250 off their course fee.
+As part of the collaborative partnership between The University of Sheffield and The University of Law, every University of Sheffield student joining a University of Law programme in 2024/25 academic year will be eligible to a Sheffield alumni discount of £250 off their course fee.

-In addition to this, we are also making available 5 Future Lawyers scholarships worth £2,950 to students who have graduated from any degree programme at the University of Sheffield and who will start a ULaw programme in September 2023 or January 2024.
-The purpose of these scholarships is to support Sheffield graduates who wish to progress to study for a professional legal qualification.
+In addition to this, we will be offering a number of Future Lawyers scholarships to students who have graduated from any degree programme at the University of Sheffield and who will start a University of Law programme in 2024/25.
+The purpose of these scholarships is to support Sheffield graduates who wish to progress to study for a professional legal qualification

 To be eligible you must: